RodrigoEliasP/small-js-projects/bezier-canvas/README.md

 # Running

-As it use module, it isn't possible to run it without serving it.
-I am looking ahead to host it somewhere, but for now, opening it with vscode live-server its an easy way to run it
+As it use module, it isn't possible to run it without serving it. to run it just build it with docker using

+`sudo docker compose up --build`

+or anything that can setup a simple http server like live server for vscode